BankkRoll/solana-whitelist/README.md

 Set up a whitelist registration for a Solana-based project.

 ## In Progress
+- [x] Database Connection to store Entries
 - [ ] Discord Connection Verification
-- [ ] Database Connection to store Entries
+- [ ] Implement Auto Shutdown at max entries

 ## Installation
 1. Clone this repository to your local machine: